Train instead of helicopter for Euro 2024 tournament director Lahm

 "But times are changing, and everyone has to adapt."

-Sustainability has played a big role "from the outset" around Euro 2024, and therefore 2014 World Cup winner Lahm said he will use other means of transport, even if that means he won't be able to see as many matches as 1974 World Cup champion Beckenbauer, who died in January at age 78.
+Sustainability has played a big role "from the outset" around Euro 2024, and therefore 2014 World Cup winner Lahm said he will use other means of transport, even if that means he won't be able to see as many matches as 1974 World Cup champion Beckenbauer, who died in January at age 78 and will be honoured at Friday's opening ceremony.

 "There is a sustainability strategy, and it would fit in if the tournament director flies from one venue to the other by helicopter," Lahm said.